rdhillon1016/java-playground/README.md

 # Interfaces/Abstract Classes

+An interface is a reference type, similar to a class, that can contain only constants, method signatures, default methods, static methods (private or public, not protected), instance non-abstract methods (private, not public, not protected), and nested types.
+Method bodies exist only for default methods, private methods and static methods.

+Interfaces can extend other interfaces.

 Interfaces form a contract between the class and the outside world, and this contract is enforced at build time by the compiler.
 If your class claims to implement an interface, all methods defined by that interface must appear in its source code before the class will successfully compile.

 Classes can implement multiple interfaces.
 However, if 2 or more interfaces have a method with the same type signature and name, the implementing class must override that method.